cloud-gov/federalist.18f.gov/pages/using-federalist/getting-started.md

 ---
 # {{ page.title }}

+_Welcome!
+This guide should be general and should eventually work across the available Federalist templates and themes.
+The intended audience is content creators who have limited technical knowledge and no HTML, CSS, or YAML experience.
+Keep in mind that each template and theme is a little different.
+If you get stuck, don't hesitate to [reach out](mailto:{{ site.support_email }})._

 Federalist monitors your site’s GitHub repository (or repo) for changes you make.
 It will automatically build a new version of your site in a few minutes.
 You can view the live site [from Federalist][federalist-sites] and clicking